At WES Since: 2021

 What is your philosophy on teaching?

-My first year of teaching was in 5th grade and I was lucky to have an excellent mentor, who fondly referred to 5th grade as the “cadillac year,” a coming-of-age year in elementary school.
-I have always loved this phrase and this grade level, because students are excited about learning, are developing their opinions, and learning how to articulate the “whys.”
+My first year of teaching was in 5th grade and I was lucky to have an excellent mentor, who fondly referred to 5th grade as the “Cadillac year,” a coming-of-age year in elementary school.
+I have always loved this phrase and this grade level, because students are excited about learning, developing their opinions, and learning how to articulate the “whys.”
 They are becoming independent preteens, but still willing to take creative and academic risks.
 Grade 5 is thrilling!

 Bio: